 His first book is Religion and the Rise of Nationalism: A Profile of an East-Central European City (Syracuse University Press 2005).
 His latest book is White Eagle, Black Madonna: One Thousand Years of the Polish Catholic Tradition (Fordham University Press, 2016).

 He is co-editor of Prisms of Faith: Perspectives on Religious Education and the Cultivation of Catholic Identity (Pickwick Publications, 2015).
-He has published numerous articles, essays, and reviews in prominent scholarly journals, including Church History, the American Historical Review, the Journal of Religion, German Studies Review, and the Catholic Historical Review.
+He is editor of A Science of the Saints: Studies in Spiritual Direction (Liturgical Press, 2020).
+He has published numerous articles, essays, and reviews in prominent scholarly journals, including Church History, American Historical Review, Journal of Religion, German Studies Review, and Catholic Historical Review.

 His current research focuses on St. Faustina Kowalska and the Divine Mercy devotion.